harwoodjp/python-lambda-rest-hello-world/README.md

 * Navigate to `terraform/` in the project root
 * `cd` to a function folder and run `terraform init`
 * Review `terraform plan`, then `terraform apply`
-* On first `apply`, the ECR repository is empty, so you'll see `InvalidParameterValueException: [...]
+* On first `apply`, the ECR repository is empty, so you'll see:
+	`InvalidParameterValueException: [...]
 Provide a valid source image`:
 * Push an image to your new ECR repo and run `terraform apply` again
 * All components should be present in your AWS environment now